Sell tickets and collect RSVPs with the free Event Tickets plugin, from the team behind the number one calendar in WordPress.

 Note that we aren’t going to say “tough luck” if you identify a plugin/theme conflict.
 While we can’t guarantee 100% integration with any plugin or theme out there, we will do our best (and reach out the plugin/theme author as needed) to figure out a solution that benefits everyone.

-Currently, the following add-ons are available for Event Tickets:
+The following add-ons are available for The Events Calendar:

-- Event Aggregator, a service that effortlessly fills your calendar with events from Facebook, Meetup, Google Calendar, iCalendar, CSV, and ICS.
+- Event Aggregator, a service that effortlessly fills your calendar with events from Meetup, Google Calendar, iCalendar, Eventbrite, CSV, and ICS.

 - Community Events, for allowing frontend event submission from your readers.

 - Community Tickets, which allows event organizers to sell tickets to the events they submit via Community Events.

 - Filter Bar, for adding advanced frontend filtering capabilities to your events calendar.

 - Eventbrite Tickets, for selling tickets to your event directly through Eventbrite.

 I have a feature idea.
 What’s the best way to tell you about it?